 Newspaper is a great product to use to control the weeds in your garden.
-It is beneficial in both flower and vegetable garden beds.
+It is beneficial in both flower and vegetable gardening.

 The newspaper adds a barrier that keeps weeds from growing.
 It retains moisture in the soil and adds organic material as it breaks down.
 The worms just love it!

-There are lots of ways to use newspaper as a mulch.
+Newspaper Mulch Adds to your Soil As It Degrades.
+There are lots of ways to use newspaper as a mulch to control weeds outdoors without using poisons.

 - Use it in garden paths.
 Use several sheets and be sure to overlap the newspaper so no dirt is showing through.
 Water the newspaper and then cover it with a layer of mulch.
 You will have weed free paths all summer long.